multinet-app/multinet-docs/generic_deployment.rst

 Handling DNS
 ------------

-Since all of these services should be deployed onto separate servers/vms the easiest way to handle accessing them is through DNS.
-If you have a domain, you can set subdomains for each program in the stack.
-For example:
+All of these services can be deployed onto separate servers/vms.
+If this is how you want to deploy them, and you have a domain, you can assign a subdomain (through your DNS provider) for each program in the stack.
+For a given example domain ``domain.com``, you could organize the services as follows:

-* db for the ArangoDB instance
+* domain.com and www.domain.com for the ``multinet-client`` application
-* api for the ``multinet-server`` application
+* db.domain.com for the ArangoDB instance
-* @ and www for the ``multinet-client`` application
+* api.domain.com for the ``multinet-server`` application

 There may be some additional apps that you can host on the same domain.
 For example, we host MultiLink and MultiMatrix on subdomains of our main domain.